Byju’s Alpha Unit Files for Chapter 11 Bankruptcy in Delaware

 Donald Trump Loses London Case Against Ex-MI6 Spy Over Kremlin Dossier

-Byju’s Alpha, a special-purpose company formed for financing, sought court protection in Delaware on Thursday, court papers show.
+Bankruptcy rules will allow lenders to loan Byju’s Alpha money that can be used to continue fighting the parent company.
+Should Byju’s Alpha ultimately win any money from its legal fights with the parent, the lenders could claim that cash.
+Complex court disputes in the US can cost tens of millions of dollars if they drag on for years.

+The US insolvency case may also give the lenders a modest tactical advantage in its court fights by consolidating much of the litigation against the parent company in a single bankruptcy court in Wilmington, Delaware.
+The lenders could use the bankruptcy to launch a fraudulent transfer case against the parent company for allegedly moving more than $500 million away from Byju’s Alpha.
+Such cases are routine in big, corporate bankruptcies in the US.

-The company listed assets of at least $500 million and liabilities of at least $1 billion in its bankruptcy petition.
+Byju’s Alpha listed assets of at least $500 million and liabilities of at least $1 billion in its bankruptcy petition.
+A lawyer for the parent of Byju’s Alpha didn’t return an email requesting comment.

-Lenders to Byju’s won a court fight in Delaware late last year that allowed them to appoint a new director of the financing unit.
+Lenders to Byju’s won a court fight in Delaware late last year that allowed them to appoint a new director — Pohl — to the financing unit.
+Since then, the lenders and Byju’s parent company have traded accusations in courts in Delaware and Florida, where the battle over the debt default has been carried out.

 Most Read from Bloomberg Businessweek